STUDENT EXPERIENCE FAQs

 If you are enrolled in a degree or certificate program, please consult with your SEM or academic advisor before you register.
 Your SEM or advisor will help with sequencing your courses and will check that you are on track with graduation requirements.

-If you are not enrolled in a degree or certificate program, please talk with an advisor in the Graduate and Adult Studies Office about the courses you plan to take.
+If you are not enrolled in a degree or certificate program, please talk with an advisor in the Graduate and Continuing Studies Office about the courses you plan to take.
 Call 610-861-1400 to set up an appointment.

 When must I pay for my courses?